hriaz17/CSC343-F23-HW4/README.md

    into this data structure.
 2. **Render the Graph**:

    Implement the main rendering functionality (and all associated functionality to support interactions with the visualization) in the file `index.js` which imports the `GraphClass`.
-The starter function definitions for `loadAndRenderGraph()`, `renderGraph(graphData)` and `displayGraphStatistics(graphObj)` are the same as those which were given in Homework 2 & Homework 3.
-You are expected to swap in your `index.js` file from Homework 3, and to modify/add new methods to support the visualization functionality required in Homework 4.
-If you plan to build on top of the official solution for Homework 3, the file `graphview.js` is also required.
+The starter function definitions for `loadAndRenderGraph()`, `renderGraph(graphData)` and `displayGraphStatistics(graphObj)` are the same as those which were given in Homework 2, Homework 3 & Homework 4.
+You are expected to swap in your `index.js` file from Homework 4, and to modify/add new methods to support the visualization functionality required in Homework 6.
+If you plan to build on top of the official solution for Homework 4, the file `graphview.js` is also required.

 3. **Use the provided JSON file for movie posters**:
-   A JSON file `movie-img_links.json` is provided as part of this repository which contains corrected URL's for movie poster images, which you will need for problem (2).
+   A JSON file `movie-img_links.json` is provided as part of this repository which contains corrected URL's for movie poster images.

 4. **Compute Graph Statistics**: